hrokr/pyknowledge/README.md

 ## What's this all about?

 I'm interested in learning Python because it seems to changing slowly enough to get a grip on it -- as opposed to JavaScript where things seem to change from week to week.
-Since I'm basically a beginner, I'm more interested in gaining real fluency with a language rather than any particular language.
-The fluency is key as from there I can map the concepts to other languages.
+Since I'm basically a beginner, I'm more interested in gaining real fluency with *a* language rather than *any particular* language.
+But fluency is key as, from there, I can map the concepts to other languages.

 More specifically, I'm interested in the following areas:

-    Machine Learning / Deep Learning / Artificial Intelligence Modeling Data
+    Machine Learning / Deep Learning / Artificial Intelligence Modeling Data (and using it to inform decisions) Functional Programming
-    Functional Programming
     Test Driven Design